JongminKim292/SurfStore_Networked_file_storage/README.md

 # SurfStore

-Those two components are good resources to understanding `SurfStore`
+Those two components are good resources to understand `SurfStore`

 1. Interfaces: They are named collections of method signatures.
 Here are some good resources to understand interfaces in Go:
     a. https://gobyexample.com/interfaces